Phat-Taupe-Pests/BangazonAPI/README.md

 >Note you need to have a employee unique ID number to get the correct information

 * You can update the info on a specific employee by running a Put call to `http://localhost:5000/employee/{employeeID}`
+    * Running a Put requires that you submit the entire object.
+    * Example: `{ "employeeID": 1, "name": "Minerva McGonagall", "jobTitle": "Professor", "dateStarted": "0001-01-01T00:00:00", "isSupervisor": 1, "departmentID": 1}`

+* You can enter a new payment type by running a Post call to `http://localhost:5000/employee`
+    * You must put a `name`, `jobTitle`, `dateStarted`, `isSupervisor` and `departmentID` with a Post.
+    * Example: `{ "name": "Minerva McGonagall", "jobTitle": "Professor", "dateStarted": "12-01-1956", "isSupervisor": 0, "departmentID": 1}`

 ### Departments